top of page

 NOPE!
 Lyme disease testing is extremely inaccurate & most doctors won’t even think about testing for co-infections of Lyme disease, which is also very important.
 Lyme and co-infections of Lyme aren’t usually found in the blood, because they hide in the tissues & virtually any organ of the body; so better options for testing are sending the tick in to be tested, or to run a bio energetic scan through a Practitioner, like me.

 If you suspect you have Lyme disease, or have been diagnosed with Lyme disease & are struggling to get your symptoms under control, remember that Lyme is an immune system issue.
-It can be reactivated by trauma, stress, or exposures to other toxins (like parasites, mold, heavy metals, chemicals, getting jabbed, poor diet, etc).
-I have a specific protocol I follow with my clients, which has been instrumental in reducing their Lyme symptoms!
-If you’re interested in learning more, please reach out to me for a FREE, 20 minute consultation.
+It can be reactivated by trauma, stress, or exposures to other toxins (like parasites, mold, heavy metals, chemicals, vaccinations, poor diet, etc).

 Comments